halide/Halide/python_bindings/readme.md

   converted to and from other compatible objects (e.g., NumPy's `ndarray`), with storage being shared.

+## Generators in Python

+Experimental support for Generators in Python.
+Real documentation needed, these are notes for this work-in-progress branch:

+-

 ## Prerequisites

 The bindings (and demonstration applications) should work well for Python 3.4